Self-Supervised Coordinate Projection Network for Sparse-View Computed Tomography: Introduction

-\end{linenomath*} where $\mathbf{y}\in\mathbb{R}^{N_\mathbf{y}}$ is the measurement data (also known as sinogram), $\mathbf{x}\in\mathbb{R}^{N_\mathbf{x}}$ denotes the CT image to be constructed, $\mathbf{A}\in\mathbb{R}^{N_\mathbf{y}\times N_\mathbf{x}}$ represents the CT system forward imaging model (\eg Radon transform operator for parallel X-ray beam CT), and $\mathbf{n}\in\mathbb{R}^{N_\mathbf{y}}$ is the system noise.
+where $\mathbf{y}\in\mathbb{R}^{N_\mathbf{y}}$ is the measurement data (also known as sinogram), $\mathbf{x}\in\mathbb{R}^{N_\mathbf{x}}$ denotes the CT image to be constructed, $\mathbf{A}\in\mathbb{R}^{N_\mathbf{y}\times N_\mathbf{x}}$ represents the CT forward imaging model (\eg Radon transform operator for parallel X-ray beam CT), and $\mathbf{n}\in\mathbb{R}^{N_\mathbf{y}}$ is the system noise.
 To reduce the imaging radiation dose, one can decrease the dimension of measurement data, denoting as $\mathbf{y_{s}}$, an undersampling of sinogram $\mathbf{y}$.
-To reconstruct a CT image from the under-sampled sinogram $\mathbf{y_{s}}$ is referred to as Sparse-View (SV) CT reconstruction, a highly ill-posed under-determined inverse imaging problem.
-Using analytical reconstruction algorithms, such as Filtered Back-Projection (FBP) \cite{fbp} on the SV sinogram $\mathbf{y_{s}}$, results in severe streaking artifacts in the constructed CT image.
+To reconstruct a CT image from the under-sampled sinogram $\mathbf{y_{s}}$ is referred to as Sparse-View (SV) CT reconstruction, a highly ill-posed inverse problem.Analytical reconstruction algorithms, such as Filtered Back-Projection (FBP) \cite{fbp}, results in severe streaking artifacts on the constructed CT image \cite{frikel2013characterization, storath2015joint}.